kestra-io/docs/docs/developer-guide/triggers/webhook.md

 ### `body`
 * **Type:** <Badge vertical="middle" text="Object" />

-> The full body for the webhook request
+> The full body for the webhook request.

 We try to deserialize the incoming request as json (array or object).
 If we can’t the full body as string will be available